 The clubhouse has a full kitchen available for public use, an RV and camp store for supplies as well as group pavilions.

-Gatlinburg is a great city for the outdoors types.
+Gatlinburg is a great city for the outdoorsy types.
 America’s most visited National Park, Great Smoky Mountain National Park is right around the corner along with charming Gatlinburg itself, full of unique attractions.

 Take a drive down to see the splendid Tennessee Aquarium in Chattanooga or relax in Smoky Bear’s hot tubs after a long day.